iTwin/itwin-cli/docs/access-control/member/user/add.md

   **Type:** `string` **Required:** Yes

 - **`--members`**
   A list of members to add, each with an email and a list of role IDs.
+A maximum of 50 role assignments can be performed.
   **Type:** `string` **Required:** Yes

 ## Examples